Geowil/Geowil_AWP/README.md

 Example:
 ```
-EParam:0:10,0,10,0,25
+EParam:0:0,0.001,0.001,0,0.025
 ```

-This example shows a weapon with a max level of 5 which increases the hit rate of the actor by 10 hp on WLV 1, by 10 again on WLV 3, and then by an additional 25 on WLV 5.
-Any actor with this weapon equipped while it is at Weapon Level 5 will get an additional 45 hit rate.
+This example shows a weapon with a max level of 5 which increases the hit rate of the actor by 0.1% on WLV 1, by 0.1% again on WLV 3, and then by an additional 2.5% on WLV 5.
+Any actor with this weapon equipped while it is at Weapon Level 5 will get an additional 2.7% hit rate.

 SParam:#:#-n - this attribute is used to set special parameter level bonuses.
 Ensure that you have values for every level for your weapon or crashes may occur. '#' is the parameter number (you can find a list of these numbers defined under Game_BattlerBase).
 This is followed by a comma-delimited list of how much that parameter should be increased per level where the position of that value in the list is the level the increase occurs on.

 Example:
 ```
-SParam:0:10,0,10,0,25
+SParam:0:0,0.001,0,0.001,0,0.025
 ```

-This example shows a weapon with a max level of 5 which increases the target rate of the actor by 10 hp on WLV 1, by 10 again on WLV 3, and then by an additional 25 on WLV 5.
-Any actor with this weapon equipped while it is at Weapon Level 5 will get an additional 45 target rate.
+This example shows a weapon with a max level of 5 which increases the target rate of the actor by 0.1% on WLV 1, by 0.1% again on WLV 3, and then by an additional 2.5% on WLV 5.
+Any actor with this weapon equipped while it is at Weapon Level 5 will get an additional 2.7%. target rate.

 LvlTraitCodes:#-n - This attribute is one of three which are required for adding traits to weapons at a particular level.
 This one defines what kind of trait you are adding.
 I will be compiling a complete list of the trait codes for use with this plugin to help in  setting up these level bonuses.
 To define more than one trait at a level, separate each code with a -.